-- TV/video and audio statements and interviews; - --Preparation of transparent, timely, clear, factually correct, and plain language public messaging; - Coordination of all official public information; - Consistent messaging; and - -The use and specifics of communication channels, platforms and tools; - Risk communication best practices; and- - TV/video and audio statements and interviews
+- (a) Preparation of transparent, timely, clear, factually correct, and plain language public messaging; - (b) Coordination of all official public information; - (c) Consistent messaging; - (d) The use and specifics of communication channels, platforms and tools; - (e) Risk communication best practices; and - (f) TV/video and audio statements and interviews - 3.138.

-3.136.3.138.
 Additionally, PIO training should be integrated into overall emergency preparedness and response training programmes to ensure appropriate training of all emergency personnel.
-Specific training should include:

-- Basic knowledge of the emergency management system; - Basic knowledge of the subject matter; - Training of technical briefers and other first responders on public communication procedures relevant to their role.
-Such training will not only improve their effectiveness, but will also provide such experts with a better understanding of the demands and challenges for public communication, in particular the need to distill complex, scientific concepts down into easy to understand plain language information, usually within very short timeframes; - Training in order to convey in plain language such things as an explanation of the basics of radiation, risk, protective actions and other complex technical information that is understandable to non-technical audiences; and - Training on bi- and multilateral liaison with other States to ensure transboundary implications and concerns are identified, known and addressed.
+Specific training should include: - (a) Basic knowledge of the emergency management system; - (b) Basic knowledge of the subject matter; - (c) Training of technical briefers and other first responders on public communication procedures relevant to their role.
+Such training will not only improve their effectiveness, but will also provide such experts with a better understanding of the demands and challenges for public communication, in particular the need to distill complex, scientific concepts down into easy to understand plain language information, usually within very short timeframes; - (d) Training in order to convey in plain language such things as an explanation of the basics of radiation, risk, protective actions and other complex technical information that is understandable to non-technical audiences; and - (e) Training on bi- and multilateral liaison with other States to ensure transboundary implications and concerns are identified, known and addressed. - 3.139.

-3.137.3.139.
 Spokespersons and technical briefers, once identified, should be trained in dealing with the media, preparing for and giving interviews and on-camera statements, how to show empathy and to deal with strong emotions, and in responding to aggressive questions.
-The training should comprise lectures on risk and crisis communication, working sessions and exercises.

-3.138.3.140.
-Spokesperson training should also include training on what "not to say" and how to avoid responding in ways that jeopardize confidential or classified information, or information that is subject to other legal restrictions.
+The training should comprise lectures on risk and crisis communication, working sessions and exercises. - 3.140.
+Spokesperson training should also include training on "what not to say" and how to avoid responding in ways that jeopardize confidential or classified information, or information that is subject to other legal restrictions.
 This training should be provided by a communication expert with hands-on experience in media relations.